WIND CHILL

 How to stay safe when the wind chill drops

-Remember that dangerous health issues, especially when wind chill is at its most extreme, can take hold in minutes.
+Remember that dangerous health issues, especially when the wind chill is at its most extreme, can take hold in minutes.

 About admin